ncatlab/nlab-content/pages/1/8/3/6/16381/content.md

 ## References

 * [[Stephen Adler]], _Quaternionic Quantum Mechanics and Quantum Fields_, International series of monographs on physics 88 Oxford University Press.
-1995
+* [[Valter Moretti]], Marco Oppio  Quantum theory in quaternionic Hilbert space: How Poincaré symmetry reduces the theory to the standard complex one
+Rev. Math.
+Phys.
+31, (2019) 1950013